London Air Travel » British Airways » British Airways Advertising & Branding »

-Welcome to the eighth part of our look at some of the most influential and noteworthy BA advertising of the past 50 years.
+Welcome to the eighth part of our series on the most influential and noteworthy BA advertising of the past 50 years.

 We’re well into the 21st century as BA learns to embrace the internet, ends its long-standing relationship with Charles and Maurice Saatchi and moves to Terminal 5 at London Heathrow.